Informing Policy with Research in Brazil

 Details of the intervention

 Researchers partnered with CNM to conduct two randomized evaluations to understand policymakers’ interest in research findings, as well as the impact of providing information about the effectiveness of a certain policy on mayors’ policy adoption decisions.

-Demand and beliefs experiment: Researchers designed a two-round evaluation to measure policymakers’ willingness to pay for study findings, as well as the impact of those findings on their beliefs.
+Demand and beliefs experiment: Researchers conducted a two-round evaluation to measure policymakers’ willingness to pay for study findings, as well as the impact of those findings on their beliefs.
 They shared results from randomized evaluations of selected Early Childhood Development (ECD) interventions, which varied in both sample size and location (Jamaica, the United States, Michigan, and Colombia).
-The research team attended 14 CNM meetings in 2017 and 2018, where a total of 900 municipal leaders from 657 municipalities participated in the evaluation.
-Participants were each given 100 tickets to enter a lottery for a free trip to the United States.
+The policymakers’ initial beliefs about the impact of ECD policy interventions varied widely.
+The research team attended 14 CNM meetings in 2017 and 2018, where a total of 764 municipal leaders from 579 municipalities participated in the evaluation.
+Participants were each given 100 tickets to enter a lottery for a free trip to the United States, which could be exchanged to ‘purchase’ research findings.
 At the start of the experiment, participants shared their beliefs of the impact of an ECD intervention in their municipalities and in two of the randomly-selected study locations.

 - Round 1: Researchers offered each participant the option to bid some of their lottery tickets to purchase the findings from one randomly-selected study.
 The results were revealed to participants whose bids were above a price that was randomly determined for each participant.

 - Round 2: Researchers gave each participant a fresh supply of 100 lottery tickets and allowed them to bid for the results from each of the three remaining studies.
 Researchers then randomly selected one study and price, and revealed the results to participants whose bids were above that price.